uvacw/inca/doc/BREAKING_CHANGES.md

 ## 2. Instantiate the Inca() class instead of direct access to functions

 Already before, there were basically to ways of using inca.
-The first one directly accessed all functionlity, for instance like this:
+The first one directly accessed all functionalities, for instance like this:
 ```python
 import inca
 s = inca.rssscrapers.news_scraper.nu()